Ticket To Ride: Pot Sellers Put Seniors On The Canna-Bus

 Jim Levy, 71, suffers a pinched nerve that shoots pain down both his legs.
 He uses a topical cream and ingests cannabis gelatin capsules and lozenges.

-"I have no way to measure but I'd say it gets rid of 90 percent of the pain," says Levy, who — like other seniors here — pays for these products out-of-pocket as Medicare doesn't cover cannabis.
+"I have no way to measure, but I'd say it gets rid of 90 percent of the pain," says Levy, who — like other seniors here — pays for these products out-of-pocket as Medicare doesn't cover cannabis.

-"I got something they say is wonderful and I hope it works," says Shirley Avedon.
+"I got something they say is wonderful and I hope it works," says Avedon.
 "It's a cream."

 The price tag: $90.
-Avedon says if it helps ease the carpal tunnel pain she suffers, it'll be worth it.
+Avedon says that if it helps ease the carpal tunnel pain she suffers, it'll be worth it.

 "It's better than having surgery," she says.